jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 Fluentbit is currently sending the collected logs in the stdout of the Fluentbit Pods.

-F. Look at the logs of the fluentbit Pods
+7. Look at the logs of the fluentbit Pods

 ```bash
  kubectl get pods -n kubesphere-logging-system